Dechtman Wealth Management | December 1, 2023

 Before money becomes wealth, it’s just money.
 For money to become wealth, it must be managed.
-Absent a clearly defined money management plan and the discipline to manage it based on proven principles, money is merely an instrument used in the “pursuit of more,” with no real destination and no opportunity for self-fulfillment.
+Absent a clearly defined money management plan and the discipline to manage it based on principles, money is merely an instrument used in the “pursuit of more,” with no real destination and no opportunity for self-fulfillment.
 For people of wealth, having and spending more money doesn’t necessarily improve their happiness.
 Their fulfillment comes from having an income they can’t outlive while fulfilling their life ambitions and providing a meaningful legacy to those they love.

 Money management incorporates the key financial disciplines for developing wealth accumulation, protection, and preservation strategies specific to your needs, objectives, values, priorities and risk tolerance.
 Equally important, money management focuses on the behavioral influences on your decision-making that can adversely impact the outcomes of long-term strategies.
 In fact, in our individual pursuits of wealth, each of us is waging a battle against powerful elements (i.e. taxes, inflation, market volatility, risks, debt) that have the potential to take away that which we’ve worked hard to attain.
 And, any indecision or inaction will virtually ensure our defeat.